AlainChance/AlainChance/README.md

 🧠 Qiskit Advocate | IEEE Senior Member | Society Affiliate of the American Chemical Society (ACS) | Member of the American Physical Society (APS) and the Quantum Security and Defence Working Group (QSECDEF) | Co-author of Quantum Chemistry and Computing for the Curious, illustrated with Python and Qiskit code (Packt, 2022) | Author of Chancé, A. (2024), Quantum Permutation Pad with Qiskit Runtime, in Femmam, S., & Lorenz, P. (Eds.), ICCCNT 2022, Springer, Cham.

-🎤 Speaker at the IEEE 14th International Conference on Communications, Circuits and Systems (ICCCAS) in Wuhan, China (May 23–25, 2025); panelist at the QED-C Quantum & AI Use Cases Panel (2025); speaker in the Quantum AI monthly series by Bibliotheca Alexandrina and iQafé; participant in the IBM Quantum Developer Conference, New York (Nov 13–15, 2024); and keynote co-speaker at WAICF 2024 ("Combining the Power of AI with Quantum").
+🎤 Participant in the IBM Quantum Developer Conference 2025 in Atlanta, 12-14 Nov 2025; Speaker at the Quantum Hackathon in Alexandria, 3 - 5 September 2025.
+Speaker at the IEEE 14th International Conference on Communications, Circuits and Systems (ICCCAS) in Wuhan, China (May 23–25, 2025); panelist at the QED-C Quantum & AI Use Cases Panel (2025); speaker in the Quantum AI monthly series by Bibliotheca Alexandrina and iQafé; participant in the IBM Quantum Developer Conference, New York (Nov 13–15, 2024); and keynote co-speaker at WAICF 2024 ("Combining the Power of AI with Quantum").

 With 30+ years of experience in enterprise transformation, I hold a diploma as Ingénieur civil des Mines from École des Mines de Saint-Étienne, France (1981).